franklinblanco/league-svc-rust/Readme.md

 Ranking system for players to find other players to play with Positive, negative reviews, no-shows, yes-shows

-FOCUS ON: Building a user base, the business will come once you are established as a used website, then you can sell place recommendations, ads, group interests, and sell payment service + schedules for the places.
+**FOCUS ON**: Building a user base, the business will come once you are established as a used website, then you can sell place recommendations, ads, group interests, and sell payment service + schedules for the places.

 ### Todo's for pre-release 0.9